-Your doctor will be able to tell you what happened.
+Your doctor may be able to tell you what happened.

-You also need to ask for legal purposes.
+You also need to ask your doctor this question for legal purposes.

-If you're involved in an accident, the other party might try to say your injuries already existed.
+If you're involved in an accident and need to file an injury claim against the other party, the other party might try to say your injuries already existed.

 You'll need an expert to verify that you did indeed receive your injuries during the accident.